crcn/beanpoll.js/README.md

 Example
 -------

-Lot's of them in are in the [examples directory](https://github.com/spiceapps/beanpole/tree/master/examples), but here's a quick one which scratches the surface:
+Lot's of them in are in the [examples directory](https://github.com/spiceapps/beanpole/tree/master/examples), but here's a that scratches the surface:

 ```javascript